firefoxfoxthrot/developer-web-site/_pages/ux.md

 _Digital assets are controlled by seeds and keys, which tend to be big, unrecognizable numbers.
-Yet users are called upon to recognize those numbers, so that they know that the they're using the right accounts and sending money to the right accounts.
+Yet users are called upon to recognize those numbers, so that they know that they're using the right accounts and sending money to the right accounts.
 If they can't recognize their seeds and keys, then they become exposed to fraud._

 _Since Blockchain Commons is a strong supporter of the self-sovereign control of digital assets, where users have complete agency over their